-o The Right to Be Treated with Dignity and Respect
+The Right to Be Treated with Dignity and Respect

-Members have the right to be treated with dignity, respect and fairness at all times.
-LMA and its contracted providers must obey the laws against discrimination to protect members from unfair treatment.
-These laws say LMA and its' contracted providers cannot discriminate against members for any of the following reasons:
+Members have the right to be treated with dignity, respect and fairness always.
+LMA and contracted providers must obey the laws against discrimination to protect members from unfair treatment.
+These laws say LMA, and contracted providers cannot discriminate against members for any of the following reasons:

 - o Race

 - Disability

-- o Religion
+- Religion

 - Gender

 - Sexual orientation

 - Health

 - Ethnicity

 - o Creed

 - Age

 - National origin